 $10 for the first month.
 Monthly fee increases by $10/month for each subsequent month of attendance, with a maximum of $160/month.
 Fees are for 4-5 sessions/per month, regardless of attendance.
 Fees are reduced for months with fewer than 4 sessions to attend.

 This group is open-ended and will meet indefinitely as long is it has 3 or more members.

-This group is for adults in Texas & Arizona who are licensed mental health providers, or enrolled in graduate programs in the fields of clinical social work, professional counseling, marriage and family therapy, psychology, or psychiatry, and are seeking support in the context of becoming and being a psychotherapist.
+This group is for adults in Texas & Florida who are licensed mental health providers, or enrolled in graduate programs in the fields of clinical social work, professional counseling, marriage and family therapy, psychology, or psychiatry, and are seeking support in the context of becoming and being a psychotherapist.

 Read more and use the contact form below to set up a required pre-group consultation, at no cost to you.